Tag: Prior knowledge of Korea

 I Never Wanted to Go Back to Korea Until Now!

-Dr. Han asked Edward Brooks if he ever wanted to return to Korea and he said that he never wanted to go back.
-Edward Brooks changed his mind when he looked at a satellite image of what South Korea looks like today compared to the North.
-He couldn't believe it.
-He couldn't imagine Seoul looking the way it does today.
+Edward Brooks says he never wanted to return to Korea after seeing the desolation there.
+He reports he changed his mind when he looked at a satellite image of what South Korea looks like today compared to the North.
+He says he could not imagine Seoul looking the way it does today.

 Edward Mastronardi